urutet/urutet/README.md

 ### Glad to see you here!
-I'm Junior Developer with experience in building native iOS apps.
+I'm Middle Developer with experience in building native iOS apps.
 Focusing on developing architecture that makes apps highly scalable and mutable without compromising performance.
 Have experience in working independently and as a part of a team.
 Focused on learning new technologies and expanding my knowledge in the current ones to become more experienced developer.
 Also love tinkering with CI/CD (Jenkins) and tests (NUnit, XCTest with Fastlane).

 I also have minor experience in development of Desktop Apps using WPF and Unity.